GSA/idmanagement.gov/_governance/fpkiarchive.md

 {% endfor %}
 {% assign categories = categories | uniq | sort %}

 An FPKI document may be needed for three years for compliance review purposes.
-This pages contains three years of FPKI document including:
+This pages contains three years of FPKI documents, including:
 - Certificate Policies
 - Certificate Profiles
 - Supplementary Guidance
 - Change Proposals

 A blank category indicates no updates in the previous three years.
-If you seek a document that is older than three years or not listed here, please contact fpki at gsa.gov or look in the [archived document repository on github](https://github.com/GSA/idmanagement.gov/tree/staging/docs/archived){:target="_blank"}{:rel="noopener noreferrer"}
+If you seek a document that is older than three years or is not listed here, please contact fpki at gsa.gov or look in the [archived document repository on github](https://github.com/GSA/idmanagement.gov/tree/staging/docs/archived){:target="_blank"}{:rel="noopener noreferrer"}.

 <table class="usa-table usa-table--borderless usa-table--striped">
   <thead>